Smoking and drinking rise during pandemic | DW | 27.12.2021

 As COVID-19 infections continue to rise, with countries facing a fifth wave spurred by the omicron variant, alcohol consumption and smoking are also increasing.

-A study by researchers in the United Kingdom published in the journal Addiction in August found that, during England's first lockdown, 4.5 million more adults would have been classed as high-risk drinkers compared with before the pandemic — that's an increase of 40%.
+A study published in the journal Addiction in August found that, during England's first lockdown, 4.5 million more adults would have been classed as high-risk drinkers compared with before the pandemic — that's an increase of 40%.

-This was worse for women, where more than 55% would be considered high-risk drinkers, and people from lower socioeconomic groups which rose by 64%.
+"This trend was particularly worrying in women (up 55%) as well as people from lower socioeconomic groups (up 64%)," the authors said in a press release.

 More than 652,000 young adults became smokers during the first lockdown, according to the study.